Brian Dawson (general)

-Major General Brian Robert Dawson, (born 1954) is an Australian museum administrator and a retired senior officer of the Australian Army.
+Major General Brian Robert Dawson, (born 1954) is a retired senior officer of the Australian Army and a former museum administrator.
 He joined the army via the Royal Military College, Duntroon in 1973 and was commissioned into the Royal Australian Infantry Corps.
 He commanded the Base Administrative Support Centre (1995–96), Australian Defence Force Academy (2006–07) and Australian Defence College (2007), deployed on operations to Somalia and the Solomon Islands, and was Deputy Commander Joint Task Force 633 – Iraq from 2007 to 2008.
 He also served as Director General of Defence Public Affairs (2008–10) and, from 2010 to 2013, was Australia's first Military Representative to NATO and the European Union.
-Following his retirement from the army, Dawson joined the Australian War Memorial where he has served as Assistant Director, National Collection since December 2017.
+Following his retirement from the army, Dawson joined the Australian War Memorial where he served as Assistant Director, National Collection from 2017 to 2026.

 Early life

 Dawson was born in Traralgon, Victoria, in 1954, and completed his secondary education in Rochester, Victoria.